deenr/portfolio/README.md

 ## 🚀 About This Project

-A modern, responsive portfolio website showcasing my journey as a full-stack developer.
+A modern, responsive portfolio website showcasing my journey as a frontend developer.
 Built with a focus on clean design, dark/light theme support, and smooth animations.
 The site features my professional experience, education, toolstack, and ways to connect.

 ## 🛠️ Built With